 Read the story.
 There are 14 chapters, but some are very short, so this could be a daily after-lunch reading for two weeks.
 As you enjoy the story, try out some of these activities and discussion questions:

 - Arthur lives in an urban neighborhood with lots of immigrants and some interesting shops.
 Compare Arthur’s shopping experience to your students’ experiences of grocery shopping.
 Do they visit special markets like the Indian spice shop Arthur visits?
 If you’re studying immigration as part of your Thanksgiving lessons, this is a nice connection.

 - Hoboken is a real town.
 Visit Hoboken’s website to get a sense of the place.

 - The family ends up eating meatloaf for Thanksgiving dinner, since Arthur wasn’t able to acquire a turkey.
 As it happens, the family doesn’t really like turkey, but they always have it for Thanksgiving because it’s traditional.
-Discuss students’ Thanksgiving traditions, and check out our Food Traditions lesson plans for related activities.
+Discuss students’ Thanksgiving traditions.

 - In chapter 4, Professor Mazzocchi explains how he breeds rectangular goldfish.
 Use the process to practice writing step by step directions or making flowcharts.

 - Professor Mazzocchi also explains that “Fish do not like to think about things they don’t understand.”
 Is this true of people?
 We’ve found that some people like it and others say it makes their heads feel as though they’re about to explode.
 This is a nice question for a reflective essay.